MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

    ![Update team members.](../../images/mya/use/edit-team75-75-80.png)

-Any changes you make apply only to your Viva Insights experience; they do not synchronize back to Azure Active Directory.
+Any changes you make apply only to your MyAnalytics experience; they do not synchronize back to Azure Active Directory.

 ## Meeting suggestions